First East Turkestan Republic: Christians and Hindus

 Hostility to Christianity was espoused by the Committee for National Revolution.
 The Bughras applied Shari'a while ejecting the Khotan-based Swedish missionaries.
-They demanded the withdrawal of the Swedish missionaries while enacting Shariah on March 16, 1933.
+They demanded the withdrawal of the Swedish missionaries while enacting Shariah on 16 March 1933.
 In the name of Islam, the Uyghur leader Amir Abdullah Bughra violently physically assaulted the Yarkand-based Swedish missionaries and would have executed them all, but they ended up only being banished thanks to the British interceding in their favor.
 There were beheadings and executions of Christians who had converted from Islam to Christianity at the hands of the Amir's followers.
-The missionaries faced hostility from the Uighur leader Muhammad Amin Bughra.
+The missionaries faced hostility from Muhammad Amin Bughra.

-There were several hundred Uighur Muslims converted to Christianity by the Swedes.
+There were several hundred Uyghur Muslims converted to Christianity by the Swedes.
 The Swedish Mission Society ran a printing operation.
-Life of East Turkestan was the state run media of the East Turkistan Republic.
+Life of East Turkestan was the state run media of the East Turkestan Republic.
 The Abdulbaqi lead government used the Swedish Mission Press to print and distribute the media.
-The Turkic Islamic Republic of East Turkistan's constitution mandated Islam as the official religion of the Republic, while guaranteeing religious freedom for all people.
+The Turkic Islamic Republic of East Turkestan's constitution mandated Islam as the official religion of the Republic, while guaranteeing religious freedom for all people.

 The safety of the usurers and merchants of Hindu background from India were guaranteed by the British Consul-General.
 Russian refugees, missionaries, and Indian Hindu merchants and usurers were potential targets of gangs of Kashgaris so the Consulate-General of Britain was a potential shelter.
 Killings of 2 Hindus at the hands of Uighurs took place in Shamba Bazaar.
 They broke their feet, hands, teeth, stabbed their eyes, cut their tongues and ears.
-Plundering of the valuables of slaughtered Indian Hindus happened in Posgam on March 25 and on the previous day in Karghalik at the hands of Uighurs.
+Plundering of the valuables of slaughtered Indian Hindus happened in Posgam on 25 March and on the previous day in Karghalik at the hands of Uighurs.
 Killings of Hindus took place in Khotan at the hands of the Bughra Amirs.
 Antagonism against the Hindus ran high among the Muslim Turki Uyghur rebels in Xinjiang's southern area.
-Muslims plundered the possessions in Karghalik of Rai Sahib Dip Chand, who was the aksakal of Britain, and his fellow Hindus on March 24, 1933, and in Keryia they slaughtered Indian Hindus.
+Muslims plundered the possessions in Karghalik of Rai Sahib Dip Chand, who was the aksakal of Britain, and his fellow Hindus on 24 March 1933, and in Keryia they slaughtered Indian Hindus.
 Sind's Shikarpur district was the origin of the Hindu diaspora there.
 The slaughter of the Hindus from India was called the "Karghalik Outrage".
 The Muslims had killed 9 of them.
 The forced removal of the Swedes was accompanied by slaughter of the Hindus in Khotan by the Islamic Turkic rebels.
-The Emirs of Khotan slaughtered the Hindus as they forced the Swedes out and declared Shariah in Khotan on March 16, 1933.
+The Emirs of Khotan slaughtered the Hindus as they forced the Swedes out and declared Shariah in Khotan on 16 March 1933.